-- 1. Click [Tools] >> [NuGet Package Manager] >> [Manage NuGet Packages for Solution]. - 2.
+- Windows(R) - 1.
+Start Visual Studio, click [Tools] >> [NuGet Package Manager] >> [Manage NuGet Packages for Solution]. - 2.
 In the upper-right corner, select "Local Package Source" from [Package Source]. - Once the local package source is set, all available NuGet packages in this local location will be displayed.
 Select the plugin to be installed (eg "Npgsql.NodaTime", and then select the projects for which this package is to be installed. - 4.
 Click [Install].